 Includes support of The Joyce Foundation to accelerate research and best practices for early intervention — and partnership with the American Institutes for Research

-Draws on our extensive data repository covering virtually every aspect of police operations — as well as the world’s largest officer performance database with over 20 million records
+Draws on our extensive data repository covering virtually every aspect of police operations — as well as the world’s largest officer performance database with over 50 million data points

 Focuses on leveraging data captured to drive transformative change and help inform outcomes, policies and processes